-- 67. E-procurement is "doing business" electronically.
+67. E-procurement is "doing business" electronically.
 All purchase orders should be placed using the Council's Agresso procure-to-pay system.
-The benefits of e-procurement include: - delivering savings through streamlining the internal procurement procedures and processes - providing a framework to ease the ordering of goods, services and works whilst maintaining compliance with legislation - improving services
+The benefits of e-procurement include:

+- delivering savings through streamlining the internal procurement procedures and processes - providing a framework to ease the ordering of goods, services and works whilst maintaining compliance with legislation - improving services

-- 68. The Council adopts a comprehensive set of e-procurement solutions that include: - The Agresso procure-to-pay solution across the Council streamlines the process from initial requisition through to the payment of the invoice.
-The system is fully integrated with the Council's financial system and currently over 70% of orders are placed this way. - The BiP Solutions Contract Management System an electronic tendering solution which facilitates the complete tendering process from the advertising of the requirement through to the placing of the contract.
-This includes the exchange of all relevant documents in electronic format. - E-auctions where appropriate.
+68. The Council adopts a comprehensive set of e-procurement solutions that include:

+The Agresso procure-to-pay solution across the Council streamlines the process from initial requisition through to the payment of the invoice.
+The system is fully integrated with the Council's financial system and currently over 75% of orders are placed this way.

+The BiP Solutions Contract Management System an electronic tendering solution which facilitates the complete tendering process from the advertising of the requirement through to the placing of the contract.
+This includes the exchange of all relevant documents in electronic format.

+The use of G-Could digital Market Place a web based procurement tool hosted by Crown Commercial Services (CCS) to find digital specialists, cloud-based services and technology for the public sector.
+E-auctions where appropriate.
 An e-auction or reverse auction allows suppliers to compete for the council's business by outbidding each other in terms of quality, price and/or other criteria.
-The eauction allows this to take place 'real-time' on the internet. - 69.
-Advancement in technology is eliminating unnecessary cost from the procurement process and releasing resources to be utilised more efficiently elsewhere.
-The integrated procure-to-pay process across the Council has delivered real savings and improved management information. - 70.
-E-procurement also allows authorities to work collaboratively to achieve economies of scale and shared expertise and knowledge as demonstrated by the Leisure Centre Management Joint Procurement Contract. - 71.
-The Council is an active partner in the Leicester and Rutland procurement Forum and the East Midlands Cities and Districts Procurement Forum to identify collaborative opportunities, streamline the procurement process and further enhance the use of e-tendering.
+The eauction allows this to take place 'real-time' on the internet.

+69. Advancement in technology is eliminating unnecessary cost from the procurement process and releasing resources to be utilised more efficiently elsewhere.
+The integrated procure-to-pay process across the Council has delivered real savings and improved management information.

+70. E-procurement also allows authorities to work collaboratively to achieve economies of scale and shared expertise and knowledge as demonstrated by the Leisure Centre Management Joint Procurement Contract.

+71. The Council is an active partner in the East Midlands Cities and Districts Procurement Forum which identifies collaborative opportunities, aims to streamline the procurement process and further enhance the use of e-tendering.